Discover the Queensland farming communities of Kilkivan and Goomeri.

 💗 Stroll through Goomeri’s historical streets and scope out the original 1920s buildings.

-Steeped in history, a stroll down Kilkivan’s charming streets lined with heritage buildings will have you feeling like you’ve stepped onto the set of a western flick.
+Steeped in history, a stroll down Kilkivan’s charming streets lined with heritage buildings will have you feeling like you’ve stepped onto the set of a Western flick.
 Back in 1852, it was near Kilkivan that gold was first discovered in Queensland, sparking the gold rush.
-Today in this village in the heart of Gympie, you’ll still spy amateur prospectors panning for gold in the surrounding countryside intersected by ranges and ravines.
+Today in this Gympie Region village, you’ll still spy amateur prospectors panning for gold in the surrounding countryside intersected by ranges and ravines.

-And should you be in this charming corner of the Sunshine Coast in July, make sure you stick around for the Great Kilkivan Horse Ride, a spectacular sight attracting more than 1000 horses, riders and horse drawn vehicles.
-Riders traverse up to 30kms of beautiful countryside before joining the grand parade through the township.
+Should you be in this charming corner of the Sunshine Coast in April, make sure you stick around for the Kilkivan Great Horse Ride & Country Weekend Escape, a spectacular sight attracting plenty of horses, riders, and more.

 Goomeri

 Once you’ve snapped enough pics of this adorable town to fill your camera roll, snag a table at Joe’s Grand Hotel.
-Here, the beer is cold and the meal portions are huge - the twice-cooked pork belly is a game changer.
-If you’re after something sweet, you can’t beat Goomeri Bakery & Coffee Shop where you can stock up on all your flakey pastry, chocolate coated fudge and cheesy toastie needs.
+Here, the beer is cold and the meal portions are huge - stick around and fuel up.
+If you’re after something sweet, you can’t beat Goomeri Bakery & Coffee Shop where you can stock up on all your comfort food cravings.

-But perhaps the coolest thing about this quirky town?
-It’s home to Australia’s only Pumpkin Festival, which is held annually on the last weekend in May and features the exciting ‘Great Australian Pumpkin Roll’.
+Perhaps the coolest thing about this quirky town?
+It’s home to Australia’s only Pumpkin Festival, which is held annually and features the exciting ‘Great Australian Pumpkin Roll’.